jomido/framework0/README.md

   2. map entity-component-values to DOM element-attribute-values. (inspiration: a-frame)
   3. reverse the map from 2 (vDOM). (inspiration: react, inferno, snabbdom)
   4. if necessary, write a webpack loader to polish final syntax/api (hopefully not necessary)

+Goals:

+ 0. data-driven
+ 1. immutable
+ 2. composable
+ 3. decomposable[1]

+[1] Might be the wrong term; but the ability to easily take a thing and break it apart into smaller pieces.
+Or, the way things _must_ be formed makes _unforming_ easy.